joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/29/us/oregon-fires.html?searchResultPosition=8

 **Where Trump and Biden Stand on Abortion Issues**\
 `From Roe v.
-Wade to domestic “gag rules,” there is a sharp difference between the two candidates.`\
+Wade to domestic ‘gag rules,’ there is a sharp difference between the two candidates.`\
 https://nytimes.com/interactive/2020/09/29/us/elections/trump-biden-abortion.html?searchResultPosition=9

 **Vilified Early Over Lax Virus Strategy, Sweden Seems to Have Scourge Controlled**\